Section 8

 Respond to the following in the comments or in your journal:

-1) What new ideas did you glean from the videos that you would like to implement with your students when it comes to dictation, recitation or editing?
+1) What new ideas did you glean from the videos that you would like to implement with your students?

 2) Do you have a greater understanding of how ideas are part of recitation?